FREQUENTLY ASKED QUESTIONS

 Question 3 – Can I get admission in B.A.
 (Psychology) or B.A.
 (Sociology) at St. Stephen’s College?

-Answer – Sorry we do not offer any of the above courses nor Botany, Zoology, Anthropology, Business Studies etc. We offer only the courses listed above.
+Answer – Sorry we do not offer any of the above courses nor Botany, Zoology, Anthropology, Business Studies etc. We offer only the courses listed in answer to Question 1.

 Question 4 – How can I apply for admission to your college?